 Why must departing passengers return purchased Duty Free goods when a flight has been cancelled?

 Duty free goods are controlled by customs regulations, which mean that if a passenger does not eventually depart from the country where duty free goods have been purchased they are not entitled to keep them.
-Furthermore, in some cases of cancellations passengers may choose to depart on a different day and as such will have to clear security again, where bringing large quantities of liquids are not permitted under the current restrictions.
+Furthermore, in some cases of cancellations passengers may choose to depart on a different day and as such will have to clear security again without hold luggage, where bringing large quantities of liquids are not permitted under the current restrictions.

 If a flight is cancelled, why aren’t passengers automatically booked onto another flight without the need for having to rebook?